The Best Diet For Dancers

 #1 Hydrate!

-The average person’s body is made of 60% water.
-Replenishing daily losses is even more important for dancers, whose physical activity results in higher-than-normal fluid losses.
-But how much fluid should a dancer aim for in a day?
 Individual recommendations vary, but a starting point is three liters.
 You’ll need a bit more if you’re rehearsing for longer periods or dancing in hotter and more humid climates (such as during the summer intensive season).

-#2: Don’t Restrict Carbohydrates
+#2: Don’t restrict carbohydrates

 Optimize Your Plate: Incorporate plant-based foods such as whole grains like oats, barley, farro, bulgar, and brown rice in addition to starchy veggies like potatoes, corn, and squash.
 Fruits, legumes, nuts, and seeds are also helpful options!

-#3: Incorporate Protein
+#3: Incorporate protein